 This course introduces students to one of the most biological diverse ecosystems in the Midwest.
 It will focus on the interaction of plants and animals with unique Ozark natural communities such as oak-hickory forests, glades, bluffs, caves, springs, and streams.
 Management and land use practices affecting this ecosystem will be reviewed.
-An optional 1-2 week field experience course (BIO 149) is available to students who successfully complete this lecture course.
+An optional 1-2 week field experience course (BIO 149) is available to students who successfully complete this lecture

-${\tt BIO}$ 151.
+BIO 151.
 Biology of Human Health and Disease (MOTR LIFS 100D).
 3 Credit Hours.

-This course examines human health and disease from a biological perspective.
-It will also explore the evolution of microbes and human disease and the influences that regular exercise, diet, and genetic factors have on every day good health.
+Biology of Human Health and Disease will explore the evolution of microbes and human disease and the influences that regular exercise, diet, and genetic factors have on everyday good health.
 The course will also explore mechanisms, manifestations, and prevention of common diseases, such as heart disease and cancer.
-Prerequisite: Reading Proficiency.